Particular/docs.particular.net/tutorials/nservicebus-101/lesson-5/index.md

 ### Extra Credit: Replay a message

-If you installed the Particular Service Platform, you should have the ServiceControl and ServicePulse tools installed.
+If you used the [Particular Platform Installer](/platform/installer/) to install MSMQ, you should already have the [ServiceControl](/servicecontrol/) and [ServicePulse](/servicepulse/) tools installed.

 To check for these tools: